tlswg/tls13-spec/draft-ietf-tls-tls13.md

  acceptable PSK identity is provided by the client.
 Sending this alert is OPTIONAL; servers MAY instead choose to send a "decrypt_error" alert to merely indicate an invalid PSK identity.

+certificate_required
+: Sent by servers when a client certificate is desired but none was provided by the client.
 {:br }

 New Alert values are assigned by IANA as described in {{iana-considerations}}.